-Assessment Assessment Type LO Assessment (No.) Oral: Presentation of a 20-minute paper at one of the ARP lectures.
+Assessment Assessment Type Weighting (%) LO Assessment (No.) Oral: Presentation of a 20-minute paper at one of the ARP lectures.
 1, 2, 3 Written: Submit the paper given at the ARP along with a reflective, self-evaluated report based on the discussion following the presentation.
 30 4 Module Specific Assessment Arrangements (if applicable) Derogations from General Assessment Regulations n/a 2.
-Module Assessment Thresholds 3L (50%) for mod nodule Special Repeat Assessment Arrangements n/a
+Module Assessment Thresholds 3L (50%) for module